AgarwalVibha/rare-disease-diagnosis/README.md

+# RareMind
+RareMind is a web portal that helps patients keep track of all their medical data, refine and track symptoms, get a differential diagnosis, and recommendations for next steps.
+We also help them refine their symptoms, and provide a sharable portfolio they can take to their doctor appointments.

+## Features
+### We help patients identify Human Phenotype Ontology (HPO) terms in 3 ways:
+- directly entering known HPO codes
+- uploading clinical notes from appointments and extracting HPOs using ClinPhen
+- using an interactive LLM-based chatbot to identify HPOs from a conversation about symptoms, useful for patients unfamilar with heavy medical jargon

 This project is a basic setup adapted from the repo plain-fastapi-react-docker for a web application using FastAPI and React, containerized with Docker.
 The backend serves a simple API that communicates with the frontend, which displays data retrieved from the API.

 ## Project Structure